alphapibeta/Notes/Cuda_kernels/conv/README.md

-# Comprehensive README for Convolution Project
+# README for Convolution Project

 ## Section 1: Overview and Introduction